Willowlark/aurii/_gm_screen/season-2-draft.md

 5. **Twist**: The mist had awoke Lyarlel and Lylalel, and sealing it away gives the gods access to the plane once again.
 Lyarlel will scheme.
     - *The mist is a being with awareness, and knows of what you've done.
 Next time the seals break, it will truly destroy your plane.*
     - *Dryn Wulfa was behind the whole thing, looking to use the sword's power in the war*

+### A-1 Protect the King; Escape the Castle

+1. **Entrance**: The annual spring festival is being held in Laera.
+With the bloom of the plants comes blooms of knowledge, so to speak.
+Afina has been called home, surprisingly, to serve as the organizer of the party, as her Father has been wrapped up in an important study all winter.
+The festival takes place in the grand hall of the castle, large enough for hundreds to mingle.
+Her father is late to the party, but otherwise it seems to go off fine.
+Discussion among the guests is of the mist phenomena that has covered northern Callora.
+2. **Puzzle**: The mist begins to seep into the room, coming through the floor cracks.
+A guest makes to leave, letting in a flow of mist.
+The bottom of the castle has already been filled.
+Foreign soldiers enter with it, wreathed in mist.
+They begin to accost party guests, making them Revenants.
+Guards encourage Afina and her friends to find the king, as that will be the safest place.
+Revenants try and hinder them as they travel the castle.
+3. **Setback**: The King's room is mostly filled with mist.
+He shouts for the group to stay out.
+He says the answer is in Lune, in it's central shrine.
+He warns to avoid being consumed just as he himself is, the mist entering him.
+4. **Climax**: The group now must escape the castle, as no where is safe.
+The first path they try is blocked by thick mist.
+5. **Twist**: The group meets a remnant, and gain more knowledge about the mists before they lose themselves completely in the travel.
+They'll need to navigate following Revenants, lest they end up in deep mist.

 ## B Plot

 ### Prologue